Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ###Start of Actual Code
 &nbsp;&nbsp;&nbsp;Now lets get some actual code on a page.
-Well actually, lets get an actual page on the project though that is easy enough to do.
+Well actually, lets get an actual page on the project.
-Lets just add a new class file, I will be calling mine DrW_SDL2.
+To start just add a new class file, I will be calling mine DrW_SDL2.
 Mostly because the Dr makes you think Doctor W which is cool, that and the three letters are relatively unique to help with auto-complete.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](@010 "I don't know if this is all default so I included this image."

-&nbsp;&nbsp;&nbsp;Now you have two files.
+&nbsp;&nbsp;&nbsp;Now we have two files.
-[name].cpp and [name].h which is fine but since I aim to have a library at the end of this so lets make one more file.
+[name].cpp and [name].h which is fine but since I aim to have a library at the end of this we should add one more file to test with.
 I just called it libtest.cpp as that is exactly what it will do.
 With that though I must admit I lied about being done with setup.
 Go back to Project and select properties.